monomelodies/monad/docs/components/setup.md

 # Setup
-We saw earlier how Monad works with the concept of 'modules', both in the ES6-sense as well as the Angular-sense.
+We saw earlier how Monad works with the concept of 'components', which are a mix of ES6 modules and Angular modules.
 Let's dive into that a bit further.
-You can think of a module as 'an option that shows up in the (main) menu', although technically it is not required to actually expose modules in any menu.
+You can think of a component as 'an option that shows up in the (main) menu', although technically it is not required to actually expose components in any menu.

-> To differentiate between AngularJS and ES6 modules, Monad refers to them as
-> "components" instead.

 ## Create a component
 First, create a folder somewhere that will contain all your module's files.
 This